 Enter the competition

-You do not have to enter the competition, but we hope some of you be will want to.
+You do not have to enter the competition, but we hope some of you will want to.
 You can submit your entry online using the link above.
-Closing date: 4th June 2021.
+Closing date: 7th June 2023.

 The submission form requires the school address and phone number.
 This is: